The Herbs That Can Be Planted & Grow Well Together According To Edible Bristol

 The walls of this structure (which are of course higher at the centre and lower towards the edges) are then filled with organic matter, compost or soil to create suitable growing conditions.

-Planting Herbs in a Herb Spiral
+Planting Herbs In A Herb Spiral

 Starting at the very top of the spiral, rosemary will appreciate the top position.